 Entering India by Air

-Your pet can enter India in the cabin, as checked baggage (accompanied cats or dogs) at New Delhi, Mumbai, Bangalore, Chennai, Hyderabad or Kolkata or air cargo (unaccompanied cats and other animals).
-They must arrive at the international airports in the following cities: New Delhi, Mumbai, Bangalore, Chennai, Hyderabad or Kolkata.
+Your pet can enter India in the cabin, as checked baggage (accompanied cats or dogs) at New Delhi, Mumbai, Bangalore, Chennai, Hyderabad or Kolkata or air cargo (unaccompanied cats and other animals) at New Delhi and Mumbai.
 Pets must arrive within 30 days of their owners.

 All dogs and cats must arrive within 30 days of their owner's first immigration stamp as displayed on their passport after issued a proper work or spouse/dependent visa.
 If traveling unaccompanied, they must enter between 7 and 14 days after their owner.
 The owner's original passport will be required and held until your pet clears customs.